isabella232/experience-manager-document-security.en/help/document-security-extension-release-notes.md

 >
 >The document uses terms Adobe Experience Manager Document Security for Microsoft Office, Adobe Experience Manager Document Security Extension for Microsoft Office, and Document Security Extension for Microsoft Office interchangeably.

-## Installing and Configuring AEM Document Security Extension for Microsoft Office <br> {#installing-and-configuring-aem-document-security-extension-for-microsoft-office-br}
+## Installing and Configuring AEM Document Security Extension for Microsoft Office {#installing-and-configuring-aem-document-security-extension-for-microsoft-office}

 This version of Document Security Extension for Microsoft Office is compatible with Adobe LiveCycle Rights Management ES2 and later and Document Security add-on for AEM forms.